nyantropy/Gravitas/ARCHITECTURE.md

 - `systems/`: `VNSystem`, a controller system that owns one runtime instance, routes continue/input events, syncs UI, and writes playback/frontend state
-- `components/`: `VNPlaybackStateComponent`, a lightweight singleton view of whether VN playback is active, waiting, or blocking gameplay input, and `VNExternalPresentationComponent`, an optional presentation override for dialogue-driven VN backgrounds, dimming, and sprites, plus `VNFrontendStateComponent`, which publishes the VN surface, composition, interaction layer/slot, modal layer, and modal-slot mount for game-side interaction frontend integrations, and `InteractionFrontendSessionComponent`, which identifies the active NPC interaction mode without putting merchant, quest, inventory, or other game rules into VN
+- `components/`: `VNPlaybackStateComponent`, a lightweight singleton view of whether VN playback is active, waiting, or blocking application input, and `VNExternalPresentationComponent`, an optional presentation override for dialogue-driven VN backgrounds, dimming, and sprites, plus `VNFrontendStateComponent`, which publishes the VN surface, composition, interaction layer/slot, modal layer, and modal-slot mount for application-side interaction frontend integrations, and `InteractionFrontendSessionComponent`, which identifies the active application interaction mode without putting domain rules into VN

 The VN stage supports multiple background modes: current scene, fullscreen image, solid color, and none.
 Current-scene mode leaves the 3D scene visible and renders